somhi/jtframe/doc/video.md

 Note that the blanking period also gets scaled by the same factor.
 H/V sync adjustment occurs before the scaling.

-The OSD may not be visible for some combination of settings.
-Also, the monitor may completely lose sync for some settings.
+The monitor may completely lose sync for some settings.
 Note that this is a secondary feature, which I cannot fully test, and receives less development attention.